MiaLee-luvcat/MiaLee-luvcat/README.md

 ### Hi there 🐱

 I'm Mia Lee, a backend developer.
-I've been working as a developer for about 2 year and have been building servers using Node.js' Express and Bun.js' WebSocket in JavaScript.
+I've been working as a developer for about 2 year and have been building servers using Node.js' Express, NestJS and Bun.js' WebSocket in TypeScript.
-In the future, I plan to study Express (ts.ver), NestJS (ts.ver), and SPRING in TypeScript and JAVA languages, and then I'll hone my skills by switching the servers I've been building in JavaScript to TypeScript and JAVA versions.
+In the future, I plan to study echo in Go languages.

 Oh, and there's one more thing I know how to do.
 And that's deploying with AWS.